 3. Team building helps members learn vital team skills.

 Team building is an intervention.
 You employ it to ensure that members perform at their best.

 Peak performance requires new skills and behaviors which they won’t get by book reading.
 They need to have shared experiences and learn from them.

 Your team may need to master new skills in creativity, collaboration, conflict management, communication, goal setting, problem-solving, or decision-making to develop new behaviors.

 When was the last time you learn to practice new behaviors because of team building?
 What are the specific team skills you have mastered because of team building?

 if your last team building did not offer you opportunities to learn new skills, you missed 90% of what team building offers.

-4. Team building is important because it helps members internalize attitudes and beliefs.
+4. Team building helps members internalize attitudes and beliefs.